agile-ts/agile/README.md

 <br />
 <img src="https://raw.githubusercontent.com/agile-ts/agile/master/static/installation_header.png" alt="Installation"/>

-To properly use AgileTs, in an UI-Framework we need **two** packages.
+To properly use AgileTs, in a UI-Framework we need **two** packages.

 - The _Core Package_, which acts as the brain of AgileTs and manages all our States
   ```
   npm install @agile-ts/core
   ```

-- And a _fitting Integration_ for our preferd UI-Framework.. in my case [React](https://www.npmjs.com/package/@agile-ts/react).
+- and a _fitting Integration_ for our preferd UI-Framework.. in my case the [React Integration](https://www.npmjs.com/package/@agile-ts/react).
   Check [here](https://agile-ts.org/docs/installation) if your desired Framework is supported, too.
   ```
   npm install @agile-ts/react